google/mount-zip/README.md

 ```
 $ tail -F /var/log/user.log | grep mount-zip
 ```

+Alternatively, you can run **mount-zip** in foreground mode with the `-f` option and read all the log messages on the terminal.

 By default, **mount-zip** writes INFO and ERROR messages.
 You can decrease the logging level to just ERROR messages with the `--quiet` option.
 Or you can